endlessmeal/zaim_test/README.md

 * **env.py**
 * **docker-compose.yml**

+Create an empty folder - versions in alembic directory.

 ### How to launch
     docker-compose up --build
     docker-compose run app alembic revision --autogenerate -m "Name of your migration"